GreeenGoo/fake-game-store/README.md

 - **Filtering**: Filter games by genres and player support.
 - **Searching**: Search for games using phrases from their titles.

 It's important to note that if multiple genres or player supports are selected, any game will be found if it has at least one match from the chosen list.
-This allows users to efficiently explore the available games even without signing in.
+This allows users to efficiently explore the available games even without signing in:

 <div align="center">
   <img src="https://github.com/GreeeenGoo/fs18_java_frontend/blob/main/assets/Not-authorized-user-active-games-with-filters.jpg" alt="Fake Game Store"/>
 </div>
 <p></p>

-Additionally, users can see the full information about every game by clicking on it.
+Additionally, users can see the full information about every game by clicking on it:

 <div align="center">
   <img src="https://github.com/GreeeenGoo/fs18_java_frontend/blob/main/assets/Single-game.jpg" alt="Fake Game Store"/>